Thursday, February 29, 2024

 Everything was going swell until around mile 10.
 At this point I was practically nonverbal, only able to utter a few words.
 My legs were telling my brain that they'd had enough, that they didn't understand why my brain woke up one morning and made them run so far for so long for no reason.
 They were beginning to lock up, and keeping them going was progressively becoming more excruciating.

 Ry kept a good pace, offering much needed motivation.
 We tried catching up to this one dude, but he kept on trucking, refusing to let us pass.
 We'd run right up to him and push the pace, and then he'd push back.
 Since we were running neck and neck for a while, him and Ry eventually broke into conversation.
 I wasn't really paying attention to what they were saying.
 Too busy trying not to puke.
-Seems like my legs had made a deal with my stomach to get me to stop.
+Seemed like my legs had made a deal with my stomach to get me to stop.
 Sly fellows those two are.

 I heard that the dude was a carpenter and that he was running much faster than he had planned and that was about all I picked up from the conversation.
 I slowed down at an aid station to grab some water and that was that—we were never able to catch him again.
 From then on my pace kept slowing, our splits no longer negative.
 Ry kept on motivating me, offering uplifting words of encouragement.
 I now could barely talk, let alone whisper.
 All of the energy in my body had evaporated, I felt like a hollow shell.